rhadp-example-repos/automotive-image-builder/docs/index.md

 # Welcome to the Automotive SIG

-This is the on-going documentation for the Automotive SIG.
-It contains receipes for building the images, information on how to download them as well as references on how the SIG works.
+This is the documentation for the Automotive SIG.
+It contains instructions about how to build and download images and information about how the SIG works.

-If you are curious about the SIG's charter, members or goal, you will be able to find this information on the
-[Automotive SIG page on the CentOS wiki](https://wiki.centos.org/SpecialInterestGroup/Automotive).
+For more information about the SIG's charter, members, or goal, see the [Automotive SIG page on the CentOS wiki](https://wiki.centos.org/SpecialInterestGroup/Automotive).